-In May 2018 the Data Protection Act 1998 will be replaced by the Data Protection Act 2018 ('the DPA') and the General Data Protection Regulation (GDPR) 2016.
+In May 2018 the Data Protection Act 1998 was replaced with the Data Protection Act 2018 ('the DPA') and the General Data Protection Regulation (GDPR) 2016.

-GDPR will regulate the processing of personal data which is not law-enforcement related, eg HR records.
-The DPA will include provisions which relate to personal data processed for law enforcement purposes by competent authorities, such as Police Forces and the judiciary.
+GDPR regulates the processing of personal data which is not law-enforcement related, eg HR records.
+The DPA includes provisions which relate to personal data processed for law enforcement purposes by competent authorities, such as Police Forces and the judiciary.
 Whilst more complex, the new legislative framework should not prohibit or restrict the processing of personal data if it is lawful presently.

 Lancashire Constabulary Data Protection Officer